Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 In reality, as I said at the beginning, you should never over-specialize.
 Always take these principles with a pinch of salt.
 You can try them, but you have to accept that there may be other ways.

-A computer is naturally "procedural" so functional programming may not be adapter.
+A computer is naturally "procedural", so functional programming may not be adapted.
 Same for OOP:

-- There more case where composition is better than inheritance
+- There are more cases where composition is better than inheritance.
-- Over-architecture is useless if your coworker don't know about it
+- Over-architecturing is useless if your coworker don't know about it.

 ## Conclusion